 I realized – just like the novelist – that writing no longer gave me joy.
 In fact, if you had asked me on that very day how I liked being a writer, I would have answered “it’s just a job”.
 Sometime in the last ten years I had stopped loving what I do – and that’s about as soul-sucking as it gets.
 No wonder I couldn’t remember the last time I jumped out of bed, eager to get into my day.

 It was in that moment that I made a decision.
-No longer would I add content to the blog I didn’t feel was helping anyone or that didn’t give me some amount of pleasure, nor would I seek out work that I didn’t believe in; instead I would go back to my roots and write as beautifully as I could; the craft would become my guide.
+No longer would I seek out work that I didn’t believe in; instead I would go back to my roots and write as beautifully as I could; the craft would become my guide.
 And, I would do my best to write about my passions – travel and history.

 I don’t profess to know much about extraordinary writing, but I know it when I see it – and I know that years ago I wrote a handful of articles that were so good I could hardly sit still.
 I want to feel that way again and I invite you to join me.